ButinVladimir/cyberiada/ROADMAP.md

 ### Training

-Training will increase skill or attribute by one depending on which facility is used for selected crew member.
+Training will increase skill or attribute by one depending on which training program is used for selected crew member.
 For each increase, price will increase exponentially.
 Training won't be started unless it can be paid fully.
 In addition, each increase require small amount of time.
 Depending on facility quality, limit for training can be increased.

 ### Writing program